Kolten Wong Player Props: Mariners vs. Angels

-The Seattle Mariners and Kolten Wong, who went 0-for-3 last time out, battle Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+On Sunday, Kolten Wong (coming off going 0-for-3) and the Seattle Mariners face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 4:07 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Padres.
+In his last game he had a hitless performance (0-for-3) against the Padres.

 Kolten Wong Game Info & Props vs. the Angels